 Pro: May improve your mind-muscle connection

 Performing incline alternating dumbbell curls may help to improve your mind-muscle connection, which is another vital aspect of hypertrophy training.
-This is because it's easier to focus on the working muscle when you only have to lift one dumbbell at a time.
+This is because it’s easier to focus on the working muscle when you only have to lift one dumbbell at a time, which is also the case with standing alternating dumbbell curls.

 As such, you can put every ounce of energy and effort into blasting the particular bicep that you’re currently working on.
 And by blasting, I mean contracting the muscle as hard as possible and then lowering the weight for a full bicep stretch.